 Bird of a Different Feather

-Families have flocked to Gozzi's Turkey Farm in Guilford, CT, for about 50 years to see dazzling turkeys.
+Families have flocked to Gozzi's Turkey Farm in Guilford, CT, for about 50 years to see these unusual turkeys.
 This yellow turkey isn't a chameleon who's changed his feathers to blend in with New England's autumn foliage.Continue to 3 of 12 below.

 03 of 12